paretech/notes/python.md

 ## Overiding `__getattr__` and `__setattr__`

 Care must be taken to avoid recursion issues...
 Sometimes using `object.__getattribute__` is useful to bypass custom behavior within newly defined `__getattr__` and `__setattr__`.

+## Open a Filebrowser

+Immediately open a file browser at the first item on path.
+Great for quick debugging.

+`import sys, os; os.startfile(sys.path[0])`